"Companies have got to learn to eat change for breakfast." Tom Peters

 That's been startling over the years.
 There was a man who'd been a manager for 20 years, so he'd managed lots of people, and insisted that he had never failed anyone as a manager.
 I thought it was breathtaking.

 I could be a defensive male reader, but I thought that the guys really took a beating in that section.
-You don't seem to highlight a woman in particular for an answer—buy viagra on line
+You don't seem to highlight a woman in particular for an answer—

 RW: Oh, I didn't?
 I was trying to be an equal opportunity skewer.
 I did, in fact, probably interview more men over the course of my career than women.